jordyorel/Orus-lang-Stack-based-VM/docs/ARRAY_SYNTAX_ROADMAP.md

 This document outlines the steps to add more ergonomic array declarations in Orus.
 The goal is to support Rust-style fill expressions, length inference from initializer values, and const-safe fills.

-**Status:** Phases 1–5 implemented in the interpreter (AST support, parsing, constant evaluation, type checking and code generation).
-Remaining phases are still in progress.
+**Status:** Phases 1–8 implemented in the interpreter (AST support, parsing, constant evaluation, type checking, code generation, runtime semantics, tests and documentation).

 ## 1. Extend the AST ✅ Done
 - Introduce an `AST_ARRAY_FILL` node in `include/ast.h` and `src/compiler/ast.c`.